marinakuznetcova/marina.github.io/frontend-dev-svg-toolkit-pt-2.md

 ---
-title: Frontend dev SVG toolkit: pt.
+title: Frontend dev SVG toolkit.
+Pt.
 II
 ---

 I assume you've already got a pretty lightweight SVG with the code which is as clean as possible and pleases the eye.
 If you haven't - feel free to read the previous part of the article.